Can I hand in my English Language Certificate B2 later on after I submitted my application?

 In order to assure a study spot with BIC it is optimal to hand in an English certificate, level B2, with the initial application at BIC.
 However, applicants can hand in their English certificate later, at the very latest 4 weeks before course start.
 Any applicant, who does not hand in their certific...

 Accepted proof of English are IELTS 6, TOEFL 72, Cambridge, PTE Academic.
 We do not accept Duolingo certificates, as the German embassies, as well as the foreign registration office Berlin, do not accept it as proof of English language.
+It is also possible to submit a Medium of Instruction letter attesting command of the English Language in case the student has completed studies and examinations fully in English.

 May I work as a student?